cmaxw/devchat-eleventy/src/my-angular-story/mas-084-christoffer-noring.md

 ## Episode Summary

 Christoffer Noring is a Google Developer Expert and the author of  [RxJS 5 Ultimate](https://www.gitbook.com/book/chrisnoring/rxjs-5-ultimate/details), [Learning Angular](https://www.amazon.com/gp/product/1787124924/ref=dbs_a_def_rwt_bibl_vppi_i1) and [Architecting Angular Applications with Redux, RxJS, and NgRx](https://www.amazon.com/gp/product/B0753HNW7Z/ref=dbs_a_def_rwt_bibl_vppi_i0) books.
-Christoffer talks about how he started coding in AngularJS and Angular 2 and how began writing books about Angular.
+Christoffer talks about his journey with Angular and how he started coding in AngularJS and Angular 2.
+Finally Christoffer also talk about [ng-Viking](https://ngvikings.org) started and came to be called ng-Viking.

 ## Links